anhnm96/nuxt-bnb/README.md

 ## [Nuxt Hooks](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-hooks)

 ## [Google api](https://console.cloud.google.com)
-- `defer` download script asynchronously then executed whenever it's ready.
-All scripts with `defer` are guaranteed to execute in the order they appear.
+-  All scripts with `defer` are guaranteed to execute in the order they appear.
 Meanwhile `Nuxt` also uses `defer` on all of `Nuxt's javascript` and put it at bottom of the page.
 So if we use `defer` to load Google Maps in `<head>` the browser have to wait for the Google Maps to download before it could even start up `Nuxt` and hooks like created, mounted...
 It's not good for mobile or slow network.
 That's why we should use `async` here.
+- Now that we use `async` to load google script.
+Remember to check that has been loaded or not because nuxt script may execute it before it's completely loaded if we call it in `created` or `mounted`
 - When using third party libraries not supported SSR natively, `script` in `head()` is being appended to the page as many times as the component was loaded.
 Remember to use `skip` in head.
 - [Place autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete)
 - [Place types](https://developers.google.com/maps/documentation/places/web-service/supported_types)